GistNoesis/Linn-Photobooth/README.md

 - I had to change the ink (very easy on this printer), so not yet fully autonomous, We probably should display a message on screen when ink level are low.
 - Cables didn't have enough tension, so there was a little too much oscillations when moving.
 (Remember to test in real conditions : (while drunk :) ) )
 - The ATX power supply extension cable got damaged during the transport, and one contact was loose.
 - I had to reset (press the arduino button) once the RAMPS board as one axis of the motor was not responding.
-(It may also be some software bug about the arduino timer looping around every 72 minutes), or some over heating issue of the driver, I'll have to troubleshoot)
+(It was a software bug about the arduino timer looping around every 72 minutes that I've corrected since).
 - The partial documentation caused some people to miss out on the changing of the styles.
 It was more prevalent among people of the older generations who had never used a PS3 controller and for which the L1/R1 L2/R2 buttons are not natural.
 - The lighting environment could have been improved.
 - The driver makes a little noise which can't be heared during a noisy event but you can improve using TMC2100 stepper driver with 32x microstepping.